screwdriver-cd/community/meetings/2019-11/nov-18.md

 [Force Push](https://github.com/screwdriver-cd/data-schema/pull/360) API is done, and UI work is still in progress.

-For [Disk Optimzation](https://github.com/screwdriver-cd/screwdriver/issues/1830), the YJapan team would like to see more diagrams and charts to help with understanding how the infrastructure was setup and how to take advantage of the disk cache.
+For [Disk Optimzation](https://github.com/screwdriver-cd/screwdriver/issues/1830), the Yahoo!
+JAPAN team would like to see more diagrams and charts to help with understanding how the infrastructure was setup and how to take advantage of the disk cache.

-For [Performance issue of webhook](https://github.com/screwdriver-cd/screwdriver/issues/1468), the YJapan team is taking a look into it.
+For [Performance issue of webhook](https://github.com/screwdriver-cd/screwdriver/issues/1468), the Yahoo!
+JAPAN team is taking a look into it.

 K8s upgrade: Screwdriver's infra K8s config is not up to date.
 See [issue 1846](https://github.com/screwdriver-cd/screwdriver/issues/1846) for more details.